ElGraouiM/distance_exsitu_paper/README.md

 setwd("vigna")
 ```

-You need to following packages from CRAN: terra, igraph, geodata, rJava, predicts, remotes.
+You need to following packages from CRAN: "terra", "igraph", "geodata", "rJava", "predicts", and "remotes".
 You can install these with:

 ```
 install.packages(c("terra", "igraph", "geodata", "rJava", "predicts", "remotes"))
 ```

-You also need the "XSdata" and "conexus" package that you can install with
+You also need the "XSdata" and "conexus" packages.
+You can install these with:

 ```
 remotes::install_github("rspatial/conexus")